Beat the Price Increases and Save Money on Electricity in 2026

 Supply and Transportation

-As an island nation, there are extra costs involved in the transportation of natural gas, which in turn increases the price for consumers.
+As an island nation, there are extra costs involved in the transportation of natural gas.
+Ireland imports the majority of its gas from the UK via pipelines from Moffat in Scotland.

 Geopolitical and Economic Factors

-Currency exchange rates, particularly between the Euro and Pound Sterling, affect the cost of imported gas from the UK.
+Currency exchange rates, particularly between the Euro and Pound Sterling, also continue to affect the cost of imported gas from the UK.

 What is the Gas Price Forecast for Ireland?

-While wholesale prices have stabilised from their 2022 peaks, Irish customers should not expect a return to pre-2022 levels anytime soon.
+While wholesale prices have stabilized from their 2022 peaks, Irish customers should not expect a return to pre-2022 levels anytime soon.
 The future price is largely dictated by two government policies:

-2. Reduced VAT Extension: To help offset the cost-of-living crisis, the government has extended the reduced 9% VAT rate on gas and electricity bills until the end of 2030.
-Without this measure, bills would be immediately higher.
+2. Reduced VAT Extension: Budget 2026 extended the reduced 9% VAT rate on gas and electricity bills until December 31, 2030.
+This prevents bills from jumping by a further 4.5%.

 How is the Gas Market Regulated in Ireland?